NaciCankaya/Floating_point_noise_GPU_verification/README.md

 - Differences across different formats?
   - Every time.
 Even within the same INT precision, different quant method or kernels

+### 11. Large scale experiments
+**Test:** Does reproducibility suddenly break for heavy, tensor parallel workloads?
+Test large models (Kimi K2 Thinking, GLM4.6, Qwen3 32B) with long context inference (~120k token context)
+**Results:**
+- Fully deterministic for FP models, sometimes not for INT models in vLLM (like K2 Thinking).
+See 10.
+- Fully deterministic for GLM at Tensor Parallel 4: TP or large scale do not break determinism.

 ## Implications for AI Governance

 TBD, more experiments needed.
 If trends continue as they did so far: Promising method for datacenter monitoring under adversarial conditions!